Request a review of an infringement

 You can either

-- post your correspondence to Infringements Review, Cardinia Shire Council, PO Box 7 Pakenham 3810
+- Print and complete part 2 of the Application for Action by a Court form and post your correspondence to Infringements Review, Cardinia Shire Council, PO Box 7 Pakenham 3810

 - email email@example.com

-In your letter or email, you must provide an address where Court documents can be served on you.
+In your letter or email, you must provide a current address where Court documents can be served on you.